Mysty47/Voidborn/README.md

 - **Strategic Gameplay**: Coordinate with your team to outmaneuver and defeat opponents.
 - **Stunning Visuals**: Experience beautifully crafted environments and character designs powered by Unity's robust engine.

+- ## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute it under the terms of this license.

 ## Installation

 To set up the Voidborn project locally: